 Give us a call.
 We are an expert team and we are happy to clear all your doubts.

-Mt.
-Kailash Tour via Simikot is one of the most demanding Tibet Tour which takes you into the remotest far west of Nepal to the most sacred power point for Hindus, Buddhist, Jain and Bon religions.
-Lake Mansarovar (4510m), a sacred lake situated into the heart of Himalaya is believed to be adobe of purity.
+Mount Kailash Tour via Simikot is one of the most demanding Tibet Tour which takes you into the remotest far west of Nepal to the most sacred power point for Hindus, Buddhist, Jain and Bon religions.
+Mansarovar Lake (4510m), a sacred lake situated into the heart of Himalaya is believed to be adobe of purity.
 Taking a bath will cleanse all your sins you have committed over a hundred lifetime.
 Kailash Mansarovar Yatra is a trip of a lifetime with stunning scenery and cultural highlights with Himalayan wilderness in a land of Buddhist culture, Artistic Monasteries and Centuries-old caravan trails.

 Every year, hundreds of devotees participate in this spiritual and holy trail seeking for blessings of the Lord and take a dip in the holy lake of Mansarovar.
 Followers of Bon-Po revere Kailash as the soul of Tibet.
 It is said that a single Parikarma erases the accumulated sins of a lifetime, while 108 will achieve Salvation.

 Arrive in Kathmandu.
 You will be welcomed by a Great Nepal Representative at the airport and be transferred to your hotel.
 You will have a brief explanation about the travel itinerary.
 Stay overnight at Hotel in Kathmandu.

 After breakfast commence for half day sightseeing tour of 2 biggest power places of Kathmandu City consists of Pashupatinath and Budanilkantha.
 Later we will fly an exotice flight from Kathmandu to Nepalgunj.
 Stay overnight at Hotel in Kathmandu.